 - Repeat the baking process for the rest of the fries.
 You'll get the best results baking one tray at a time.

 Hint: Check your fries often to ensure they don't overbake and burn.
-If you use two baking trays, be sure to rotate the trays and switch the placement in the oven.
+If you use two baking trays, rotate the trays and switch the placement in the oven.
 The top tray will crisp up much faster than the lower tray.

 Let rest before serving

-- Take the fries out of the oven and let them rest for five minutes.
+- Take the fries out of the oven and rest for five minutes.
 Transfer them to a serving platter and sprinkle them with black pepper and parsley.

-Note: Keep in mind that these aren’t super crispy like traditional regular french fries, but they still are tasty!
+Note: These aren’t super crispy like traditional regular french fries, but they are still tasty!
 It's not fair to compare these fries to those that are deep-fried.

 How to serve